-The provided style sheet should not use type or universal selectors, due to possible interference with tool-specific styling.
+The style sheet rules should not use type or universal selectors, due to possible interference with toolspecific styling.

-Vendors shall use a NameOfVendor- prefix to style vendor generated HTML content surrounding the user provided documentation.
+Vendors should use a NameOfVendor- prefix to style vendor generated HTML content surrounding the user provided documentation.
 If tools want to give users (of that tool) the possibility to override the tool-specific CSS they can document that.
 The prefix is used to avoid this happening by accident.